arrowhead-f/x509-profile/proposal.md

 Adhering to it is not a substitute for consulting independent and credible security experts.
 The list is likely to be revised as more experience is gained related to the security of Arrowhead installations.

-## 6. Authentication and Authorization
+## 6. TLS Authentication and Authorization

-__Precedence__.
-Being _hierarchical_, a DN describes a path from some arbitrary root to the subject or issuer in question, where the root is the leftmost RDN and the subject or issuer is the rightmost.
-The root does not have to be associated with the root CA of the certificate in question.
-While the above listed attributes _should not_ appear more than once in a subject or issuer DN, if they do, the rightmost takes precedence during the authorization procedure described in Section 6.

 ## 7. DNS Support and its Security Implications

-## 8. Known Limitations

-### 8.1 Subject Alternative Names and Device Mobility
+## 8. Subject Alternative Names and Device Mobility

 Devices and systems are assumed not to change IP addresses or DNS names during their lifetimes, as these are recorded in their certificates.
 This makes it a bit more challenging when devices need to move between networks and, as a consequence, may be assigned new IP addresses.